-PROPONENTS MIGHT ARGUE as the fire department did in 2005 that staffing ALS ambulances with one paramedic (accompanied by an EMT) would not jeopardize public safety.
+PROPONENTS MIGHT ARGUE, as the fire department did in 2005, that staffing ALS ambulances with one paramedic (accompanied by an EMT) would not jeopardize public safety.
 They might also argue that rather than seeking to attain the full budgetary savings associated with allowing paramedic staffing to decline, the fire department could instead take advantage of having the flexibility to staff ALS ambulances with only one paramedic and thereby boost the total number of ambulances staffed with at least one paramedic without requiring the hiring of additional paramedics.
 This in turn would enhance the agency's ability to deploy paramedics more widely across the city and improve response times for paramedic-staffed ambulances to ALS incidents.
-In 2011, the last year such data was reported, only 81 percent of ALS incidents were responded to within 10 minutes by a paramedic.
+During the first eight months of calendar year 2015 only 56 percent of ALS incidents were responded to within 10 minutes by a paramedic.